About the Trainer

 Kate LaSala, CTC, CBCC-KA, PCBC-A, CSAT, FFCP-E

-As a professional dog trainer and certified behavior consultant specializing in fear and aggression, I’ve helped over 2400 dogs overcome issues their guardians thought were impossible – fear of strangers, separation anxiety, resource guarding, growling at toddlers and more.
-With over 7,170 hours of hands-on training fearful dogs, I have the relevant experience to rescue you and help you enjoy your dog again.
+As a professional dog trainer and certified behavior consultant specializing in fear and aggression, I’ve helped nearly 2800 dogs overcome issues their guardians thought were impossible – fear of strangers, separation anxiety, resource guarding, growling at toddlers and more.
+With over 7,250 hours of hands-on training fearful dogs, I have the relevant experience to rescue you and help you enjoy your dog again.
 I’m veterinarian- recommended and maintain relationships with several Board-Certified Veterinary Behaviorists, working in tandem to help clients achieve their goals.
 As a former shelter trainer, I partner with rescues and shelters to help adopted and foster dogs succeed.
 As a Family Dog Private Trainer and licensed Family Paws Parent Educator, I’m uniquely qualified to help families with babies or kids.
 I am also a certified companion animal end-of-life death doula, and can help support you as you navigate the grief process.

 So whether you need help with a growly, bitey, fraidy dog, or are preparing for life with a new baby or your new dog just needs some manners, I can help and we can work together to improve your and your dog’s quality of life.